About the June Baker Trust

 Grants for Conservators

-Our long-standing permanent programme awarding grants of around £300 each to help conservators at all career stages to attend conferences, workshops and short courses, take study tours, improve workshops and purchase tools, books and materials.
+Our long-standing permanent programme awards grants of around £300 each to help conservators at all career stages to attend conferences, workshops and short courses, take study tours, improve workshops and purchase tools, books and materials.
+To be eligible you have to be a conservator and able to demonstrate a connection to Scotland through work, birth, living, education or other means.

 Deadline: 31st May each year.

-Please e-mail a completed application as an attachment and in time for the relevant deadline to: email@example.com
+Please e-mail a completed application as an attachment in time for the deadline to: firstname.lastname@example.org

 Some past beneficiaries of The June Baker Trust’s Grants for Emerging Conservators: